Major work and improvements

 Right to Enter

 Derby City Council has a right to enter a leaseholders flat after giving reasonable notice.
 The exception is in the case of an emergency where access may be needed immediately, such as to carry out repairs as part of its responsibilities for the rest of the block.
-An example of this would be to to stop a leak that is affecting other properties.
-The council has a right to recover the cost of carrying out such repairs from the leaseholder.
+An example of this would be to stop a leak that is affecting other properties.
+The council has a right to recover the cost of carrying out these repairs from the leaseholder.

 Where emergency access is required to an empty flat, a member of staff will attend the break-in or the police will be notified.
 The leaseholder will receive written notification of the work carried out.